iamdudeman/vile/docs/DesignDocument.md

 ##### NPC opponents

-* Ran Dumb
+* Ran Dum
     * Play-style - completely random
-    * Knowledge - none
-* todo name
+* Duck
     * Play-style - only plays on own board unless it is full
-    * Knowledge - todo
-* todo name
-    * Play-style - only plays on opponent's board unless it is full
-    * Knowledge - todo
+    * Reason - To create the perfect donut

 ------------------------------------------------------------------------------------------------------------------------